 And if the issue still isn’t resolved?
 It will escalate it — with context, summaries, and anything else your team needs to pick up the thread.

-- Machine learning feedback loops: IT Autopilot learns from real-world interactions — every chat, command, and resolution helps the system fine-tune its responses and get smarter over time.
+- Machine learning feedback loops: Robin learns from real-world interactions — every chat, command, and resolution helps the system fine-tune its responses and get smarter over time.

-- User feedback: IT teams can provide direct input to improve the IT Autopilot's behavior, helping shape a more accurate and helpful AI experience.
+- User feedback: IT teams can provide direct input to improve the Robin's behavior, helping shape a more accurate and helpful AI experience.

-Continuous updates from Atera: We regularly ship improvements behind the scenes — from performance tweaks to expanded capabilities — so IT Autopilot keeps getting better without you lifting a finger.
+- Continuous updates from Atera: We regularly ship improvements behind the scenes — from performance tweaks to expanded capabilities — so Robin keeps getting better without you lifting a finger.